sieuwe1/CortanaRoom/README.md

 # Use Cortana to control your lights, RGB ledstrips, devices and more with CortanaRoom!

+## open in vs 2015 to prevent errors!

 ### CortanaRoom will be updated with a new gui new functions and a better tutorial soon.
 It will also be availible for free in the windows store!
 Here are the new Gui sketches!